-Andrew Shouse (Associate Director) focuses on equitable science education in formal and informal settings, and communication of research to policy and practice audiences.
+Andrew Shouse (Collaborating Faculty) focuses on equitable science education in formal and informal settings, and communication of research to policy and practice audiences.
 Shouse's work is informed by a breadth of experiences in practice, including teaching elementary and middle grades, science center administration, and policy analysis.
 Prior to his appointment at UW Shouse was Senior Program Officer at the National Research Council's Board on Science Education (2003-2008) where he directed two consensus studies and edited the reports Learning Science in Informal Environments: People, Places, and Pursuits (NRC, 2007; with Bell, Lewenstein, and Feder) and Taking Science to School: Learning and Teaching Science in Grades K-8 (NRC, 2007; with Duschl and Schweingruber) and authored (with Michaels and Schweingruber) Ready, Set, Science!
 Putting Research to Work in K-8 Science Classrooms.
 Shouse serves on advisory bodies for numerous organizations, including: the National Geographic Society, the National Association for Research in Science Teaching, the Pacific Science Center, The Museum of Science and Industry (Chicago), and The NSF Center for Biophotonic Science and Technology at the University of California-Davis.
 Shouse completed a Ph.D. in Curriculum, Teaching, and Educational Policy at Michigan State University in 2005.

 Carrie Tzou (Collaborating Faculty) has an interest in addressing issues of equity and social justice in science and environmental science education.
 She is an assistant professor in science education at the University of Washington Bothell.
 She holds a Ph.D. in Learning Sciences from Northwestern University and an M.S. in Teaching and Learning with a concentration in science education from Vanderbilt University.